 Talent Buyers Work with Agents

 Talent buyers often work closely with booking agents when putting bills together.
-Each comes to the event from a different perspective, obviously — the talent buyer represents the venue or event, while the booking agent represents the band.
+Each comes to the event from a different perspective.
+The talent buyer represents the venue or event, while the booking agent represents the band.

-This is one reason for a band to have a strong booking agent.
-It goes without saying that relationships matter in the music industry.
+It is one reason for a band to have a strong booking agent.
+Relationships matter in the music industry.
 An agent who's been in the industry for quite some time will have multiple contacts, including some with talent buyers for venues and events.
 These contacts truly can help a band, especially a relatively new band, get coveted bookings at those venues and events.